 CIF does not permit school teams to work out as school teams during the off-season.
 Many opportunities are made available for athletes to sharpen their skills, develop their strength and maintain conditioning through AAU, and other clubs or agencies.
 Out of Season teams are not sponsored groups of Patrick Henry HS.
 Participation in any of these programs will not be a factor in making the team in the following year.

-Athletes will ride on a school provided bus to and from contests, when provided.
-In some cases, students may ride with parent.
+Athletes will ride on a school provided bus for contests, when provided.
+In some cases when school transportation is not available, students may ride with parent.